Uninett/Argus/docs/user-manual.rst

    details <#access-your-destinations-in-settings>`_.

 2. Go to the *Create destination* box.
-It is visible by default at the top of the page and is highlighted with a darker background than existing destinations.
+It is visible by default at the top of the page and is highlighted with a darker background than the existing destinations.

 3. Select destination’s media type via the *Media* drop-down.